sustainable development goals (sdgs)

 Previous WTO reports to the HLPF

-UN members adopted the 2030 Agenda for Sustainable Development, which contains the 17 Sustainable Development Goals (SDGs), in 2016.
+UN members adopted, in 2016, the 2030 Agenda for Sustainable Development, which contains the 17 Sustainable Development Goals (SDGs).
 These SDGs reflect the understanding that development is closely linked with economic growth, social well-being and environmental sustainability and that the SDGs offer the most effective and flexible way to address conflict, human rights issues, poverty and inequality as well as climate change and environmental degradation around the world.

 The UN recognises that trade is an engine for inclusive economic growth and poverty reduction that contributes to sustainable development.
 International trade accounts for over 50 per cent of low-income countries' GDP and is an important source of income for both the private and public sector in developing countries.